A Geometric Structure Associated with the Convex Polygon

-\begin{proof} Recall roads and routes in Definition~\ref{def:LRMID}.
-For each road or route, call its 2-scaling about $V$ a \emph{scaled-road} or \emph{scaled-route}.
+\begin{proof} Recall the roads and routes in section~\ref{sect:techover}.
+For each road or route, call its 2-scaling with respect to $V$ a \emph{scaled-road} or \emph{scaled-route}.
 Assume that each scaled-road (or scaled-route) has the same direction as its corresponding unscaled road (or route).
 We have two observations: \begin{itemize} \item[(i)] The $2$-scaling of $[v_s \circlearrowright v_{t+1}]$ with respect to $V$ lies in the exterior of $P$. \item[(ii)] If we travel along a given scaled-route, we eventually get outside $P$ and never return to $P$ since then.
 Therefore, there is exactly one intersection between this scaled-route and $\partial P$ if its starting point lies inside $P$; and no intersection otherwise. \end{itemize}